dcond007/Whatlaza/README.md

 # Whatlaza
 * A now playing movie application for iPhones, using Codepath's "Flixster" swift programming ciriculum.

-Whatlaza is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Whatlaza allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Flix Part 2